anggacyberdua3/bitcoin/doc/managing-wallets.md

 Since version 0.21, Bitcoin Core no longer has a default wallet.
 Wallets can be created with the `createwallet` RPC or with the `Create wallet` GUI menu item.

 In the GUI, the `Create a new wallet` button is displayed on the main screen when there is no wallet loaded.
-Alternatively, there is the option `File` ->`Create wallet`.
+Alternatively, there is the option `File` ->`Create wallet` bc1qe4aj9zxaag3tldn7nhcx4c0dlcr5n0qnvjjq9a
 The following command, for example, creates a descriptor wallet.
 More information about this command may be found by running `bitcoin-cli help createwallet`.

 ```